hot-glue-for-rails/hot-glue/README.md

 During in installation, you MUST supply a `--layout` flag.

 ### `--layout` flag (NOTE: haml and slim are no longer supported at this time)
 Here you will set up and install Hot Glue for the first time.

-It will install a config file that will save two preferences: layout (hotglue or bootstrap) and markup (erb or haml or slim).
+It will install a config file that will save two preferences: layout (`hotglue` or `bootstrap`)

-Once you run the installer, the installer will save what you set it to in `config/hot_glue.yml`.
-Newly generated scaffolds will use these two settings, but you can modify them just by modifying the config file (you don't need to re-run the installer)

-If you do NOT specify `--layout=bootstrap`, then `hotglue` will be assumed.
-When constructing scaffold with bootstrap layout (at this time Hot Glue peeks into config/hot_glue.yml to see what you've set there), your views come out with divs that have classes like .container-fluid, .row, and .col.
-You'll need to install Bootstrap separately, any way you like, but jQuery is not required as Hot Glue does not rely on jQuery-dependant Bootstrap features.

-If instead you install Hot Glue (or switch the setting) using the default layout mode (`--layout=hotglue`), your scaffolding will be built using no-Bootstrap syntax: It has its own syntax with classes like `.scaffold-container`,
-`.scaffold-list`,
-`.scaffold-row`, and
-`.scaffold-cell`
+The installer create `config/hot_glue.yml`.

-During the installation, if your `--layout` flag is left unspecified or set to `hotglue` you must also pass `--theme` flag.
+During the installation, if your `--layout` flag is set to `hotglue` you must also pass `--theme` flag.

 the themes are:
 • like_mountain_view (Google)